December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Ignoring damaged roofs, loose straps or unstable stands after winter storms.

 Many UK beekeepers treat once in mid-winter when colonies are brood-light or broodless, often between late December and early January.
 Always follow approved products, legal guidance and manufacturer instructions, and integrate treatment into your wider varroa management plan.
+It is also worth reviewing whether autumn treatment outcomes match what you are seeing now.

 Choose a calm day, have everything ready, gently lift the roof and any empty super or cover, place the fondant directly over the cluster (typically on the crownboard feed hole or frames), replace the eke or super and close up promptly.